Acoustic Guitar Tonewood Guide

 Rose Back & Sides - Andertons Music Co.

-Rosewood is without question one of the most popular and enduring tone woods known in acoustic guitar construction.
-It’s been used to very good effect for decades, and there are two main varieties that have been employed throughout this time: East Indian rosewood, and it’s more elusive and expensive alternative, Brazilian rosewood.
+Rosewood is, without question, one of the most popular and enduring tonewoods known in acoustic guitar construction.
+It’s been used to very good effect for decades, and there are two main varieties that have been employed throughout this time: East Indian rosewood and its more elusive and expensive alternative, Brazilian rosewood.

 Brazilian rosewood has a luxurious appearance and rich, sparkly tone, making it highly sought-after.
 Due to the aforementioned changes in CITES regulations, it has become less common, with the East Indian variety being used more often in acoustic guitar construction.
 East Indian Rosewood (often referred to as EIR) is easier to produce and therefore considerably cheaper.